 She is also an advocate for diversity by supporting young talent in the sector.

 Born in Poland, Anna Keeling moved to Australia when she was five, and it was there where her curiosity as to how things worked was sparked.
-“My father was an engineer and as I was growing up, he would involve me in some of the projects he was working on.
+“As a trade-certified engineer, my father was passionate about understanding the mechanics of how things work, and as I was growing up, he would involve me in some of his projects and encourage me to be curious.
 Family trips to the Royal Air Force museum inspired me to pursue aerospace engineering and I’ve never looked back.”

-Anna has travelled extensively during her career, spending time in Asia, Switzerland, France and the US before moving to England in 2006.
+Anna has travelled and worked across 30 countries and lived in Australia, Switzerland, Poland, France and the UK.
 “I have always loved adventures.
 Through having a mobile life and career, I have gained wide experience of different people and cultures, and the way business is done around the world.”

 Anna Keeling is also joining us as a keynote speaker at the FL National Awards & Summit – The Grand Final, in Leeds on the 29th November.
 We caught up with her to find out how she did.